Data-Driven Prediction and Control of Hammerstein-Wiener Systems with Implicit Gaussian Processes: Numerical Examples

-Then, multi-step-ahead predictors with $L'=4$ are considered by conducting 50 Monte Carlo simulations.
-At each time $k$, $l$-step-ahead prediction accuracy is evaluated quantitatively on a test data set by comparing the $l$-step-ahead prediction at time $k$ with the true output at time $(k+l)$, $l=1,2,3,4$.
-In addition to the predictors presented before, we also consider the implicit Gaussian process model with hyperparameters estimated without the hyperprior, i.e., $S_\gamma^{-1}=\mathbf{0}$ in \eqref{eq:jmapml2}.
-The median root-mean-squared prediction errors are shown in Table~\ref{tab:1}.
-Similar to one-step-ahead prediction, our proposed algorithm achieves the smallest prediction errors across the horizon, with an overall error reduction of 40\% and 38\% compared to the black-box Gaussian process model and the linear predictor, respectively.
-On the other hand, a significant prediction error is observed for Algorithm~\ref{al:1} without using the hyperprior in hyperparameter estimation.
-This indicates that the proposed method would fail without the hyperprior and validates the effectiveness of the proposed JMAP-ML scheme for hyperparameter estimation.
+Similar to one-step-ahead prediction, our proposed algorithm achieves the smallest prediction errors over the whole horizon, with overall median error reductions of 59.8\%, 58.8\%, and 70.5\% compared to the multi-step black-box GP model, the recursive one-step GP model, and the linear predictor, respectively.
+On the other hand, a significant prediction error is observed when the hyperprior is not used in hyperparameter estimation.
+This indicates that the proposed method would fail without the hyperprior, validating the effectiveness of the proposed JMAP-ML scheme for hyperparameter estimation.

+Admittedly, our proposed approach suffers from high computational complexity, with a median training time of 69\,s for each hyper-hyperparameter choice and a median prediction time of 56\,s for 50 predictions on an AMD Ryzen 7 8845H laptop.
+In comparison, the black-box GP model requires a median training time of 46\,s and a median prediction time of 0.02\,s.